-Actuarial and Underwriting Committee Meeting, December 15, 2020

-Board of Governors Meeting, December 16, 2020

-Board Recommendation

-Chairman Beruff requests the Actuarial and Underwriting Committee approve and recommend that the Board of Governors:

-- a) Direct staff to work with the Office of Insurance Regulation to determine what regulatory opportunities might be available to ensure that Citizens rates are less competitive with the private market; and - b) Authorize staff to take any appropriate or necessary action consistent with this Action Item.
+ACTION ITEM 2 P A G E Actuarial and Underwriting Committee Meeting, December 15, 2020 Board of Governors Meeting, December 16, 2020 and Floridians were on the hook for \$10 billion in assessments following a major storm or series of events.
+Board Recommendation If approved at its December 15, 2020 meeting, the Actuarial and Underwriting Committee recommends that the Board of Governors: a) Direct staff to work with the Office of Insurance Regulation to determine what regulatory opportunities might be available to ensure that Citizens rates are less competitive with the private market; and b) Authorize staff to take any appropriate or necessary action consistent with this Action Item.